 Meet at the Peterson Farm parking area.
 (Going south on Woods Hole Road, proceed 0.7 miles past where the Shining Sea Bikeway crosses and turn right onto McCallum Drive.
 Veer right immediately and follow to the Farm.)

 End-to-end Moraine Trail Hike

-(Entering from Gifford Street, and going 0.3 miles to the parking lot on the right.
-At 9:45 we will carpool to the start of the hike off of Rt.
-151, just east of Rt.
-28.
+(Entering from Gifford Street, go 0.3 miles to the parking lot on the right.)
+Once everyone is assembled, we will carpool to the start of the hike at Route 151, just east of Route 28 (highway).